Q&A: Graphic Designer Mykayla

 It was love at first sight when Apéro met Mykayla Ball.
 This romantic tale began in December 2020, where she was invited to model for the S/S campaign photoshoot.
 It was clear on that day that this one of a kind talented graphic designer and marketing girl belonged at Apero!
 Her energetic and bubbly presence meshed perfectly with the team, while her skills and knowledge of the industry made her the ideal candidate!
-Fast forward to now, Mykayla is the perfect marketing assistant.
+Fast forward to now, Mykayla is the perfect graphic designer.
 You’ll probably find her on our Instagram creating styling videos or on our Tiktok doing silly dances.
-Outside of work you’ll find her playing the ukulele, being passionate about climate change, or getting creative with her graphic design.
+Outside of work you’ll find her playing the ukulele & guitar, being passionate about climate change, or getting creative with her graphic design.
 Read below to find out more about Mykayla!

 How do you feel about Apéro’s role in helping the community?

 I am so proud to work for a brand that gives back to the community.
 Apéro donates 5% of all sales to the Women's Community Shelters charity, which establishes shelters for homeless women and offers support in a safe environment to help these women in need rebuild their self-esteem and get back on their feet.

 What's one thing you believe would not exist without women?

 It's hard to pick between the ice cream maker (invented by Nancy Johnson in 1843, bless her) or the entire human race.
 You know, since women are the vessel of life and all that jazz..
 There are so many inventions and scientific breakthroughs that deserve a mention, such as the Theory of Radioactivity, stem cell isolation and the electric refrigerator to name a few.

 - Climate justice & environmentalism!

 - Creative outlets such as art, design, music, fashion and film